ast-hugger/fabulae/text/pressurised.md

 Holmes's thin lips curved into something that was not quite a smile.
 'You flatter me, Sir Bartholomew.
 Or perhaps you flatter the machine.
 We shall see which proves more deserving.'

 As if summoned by the mention of his name—though more likely he had simply lost track of time and wandered in by accident—Professor Osmond Thripp appeared in the doorway.
-He was a small, round man of indeterminate age, with hair that appeared to have been styled by galvanic discharge and spectacles so thick they gave his eyes a perpetually startled quality, as though he had just witnessed something astonishing and had not yet recovered.
+He was a small, round man of indeterminate age, with hair that appeared to have been styled by electric discharge and spectacles so thick they gave his eyes a perpetually startled quality, as though he had just witnessed something astonishing and had not yet recovered.
 His waistcoat was buttoned incorrectly.
 His cravat had achieved independence from his collar and was making a break for freedom down his chest.
 In one hand he clutched a sheaf of papers covered in calculations; in the other, inexplicably, a half-eaten sandwich.

 Behind him, almost invisible in the Professor's considerable shadow despite Thripp's modest stature, hovered a young man of such profound ordinariness that the eye slid off him like water from oiled canvas.
 This was Mr. Edwin Marsh, Thripp's assistant—a person of medium height, medium colouring, and medium demeanour, possessed of the sort of face one forgets while still looking at it.
 He carried a leather satchel and wore an expression of patient resignation, as though long accustomed to trailing in his employer's wake and catching whatever the Professor might drop, whether sandwich crumbs or brilliant insights.

 'Ah!' the Professor said, blinking at the assembly.
 'Are we beginning?
 I thought we were beginning tomorrow.
 Or was it yesterday?
-The days do blur so when one is calibrating the tertiary inference cylinders.'
+The days do blur so when one is calibrating the tertiary inference chambers.'
 He noticed Holmes and brightened considerably.
 'You must be the detective!
 Excellent, excellent.
 You will appreciate the machine, I think.
 It reasons, you see. *Reasons*.
 From premises to conclusions, entirely through mechanical action.
 Steam, Mr. Holmes—steam is the secret.
 Pressurised thought, one might call it.
 The logical impulses travel through a network of tubes and manifolds, you see, hundreds of them, each calibrated to carry a particular category of inference.
 The steam enters at the premise valves, passes through the deductive chambers, and emerges at the conclusion registers as pure, irrefutable logic.
 No intuition, no guesswork, no—' he waved the sandwich vaguely—'no human muddle.
 Pure reason, rendered in brass and copper and live steam.'

 'A bold claim,' said Holmes, and I detected in his voice a note of genuine interest beneath the habitual irony.
 'I confess I am curious to see how brass and stream and—what was it?—inference cylinders propose to accomplish what is so difficult for most human beings.'